 Corporate culture refers to a sense of how a company feels about various political, charitable and social viewpoints.
 While this can certainly vary by franchisor, generally it will be a corporate commitment, either outright, like Chick-Fil-A’s more conservative culture, or more of a guarded style like many franchisors who don’t place those causes or issues front and center.

 The DISC Assessment helps you determine your DISC quadrant and personality profile in just a few minutes.
 Franchisors observe how the DISC factors of Dominance, Influence, Steadiness and Compliance tend to predict one’s behavior towards others and the attitudes a franchisee prospect may bring to their newly purchased franchise.

 The franchisors prefer to have your DISC Assessment results as a decision variable once you start qualifying for your franchise.
-The DISC Assessment link is located in The Franchise Workshop Premium Content tool area.
+The DISC Assessment is available in the Step One process below.

 Franchisors and lending institutions, have financial requirements for potential franchisees.
 Variables like minimum net worth, ability to meet cash requirements, sufficient credit scores, and minimum cash reserves are among the requirements that may hinder or enhance your ability to buy a franchise.

 You can easily begin this qualification process by completing the Financial Profile Builder form.
 Make sure you email a copy to yourself after you’re done.
 You cannot successfully complete the franchise qualification process without having this information readily available.
 Sid Lee, an award winning Franchise Advisor, will be forwarded a copy upon completion, so he can help you determine the best pathway forward.

 The Financial Profile Builder link is located in The Franchise Workshop Premium Content.
 Click the button below to complete the form online.